directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 }
 ```

 The device object has exactly one tracker and provides us with the `dsn` as well as the flag for `has_properties`.
-With the next operation, we will request all of these properties to extract the sensor data from the tracker.

 Create one more Request operation to actually, finally, fetch sensor data.